Mook-as/stackato-doc/admin/cluster/index.rst

 In clusters with multiple Cloud Controllers, the nodes **must** share a common */var/vcap/shared* mount point as described :ref:`below
 <cluster-multi-controllers>` in order to work together properly.

-Optionally, DEA and Stager nodes can be backed with a persistent filesystem.
-If the DEAs and Stagers share the same */var/vcap/shared* directory, the DEAs will be able to use 'local' copies of the droplets rather than downloading them from the Stager via HTTP, which should speed up application deployment.

 See the :ref:`Persistent Storage <bestpractices-persistent-storage>` documentation for instructions on relocating service data, application